CodeReaper/lane/lane.d/mobile-static-resources-images/help.md

 DESCRIPTION
 ```
+    DEPRECATED - this functionality is now built into Xcode 15 and newer.
+See https://developer.apple.com/documentation/xcode-release-notes/xcode-15-release-notes#Asset-Catalogs

     Searches an assets directory for .imagesets and generates swift code.

     The purpose is to enable compilation checks for image references to embedded assets.